nbasham/iOSUtil/README.md

 iOSUtil
 =======

-iOS Utilities - currently only one utility exists: DelimetedFile
+	 • DelimetedFile

-DelimetedFile - creates an array of objects from a tab or separated file.
+DelimetedFile - creates an array of objects from a tab or comma separated file.

 <b>Example:</b> Given a class Band (full example in sample project):